 There’s no doubt the people of Lafayette like to celebrate.
 There are so many festivals throughout the year that you can plan a trip around one of them.
-In May, attend the Breaux Bridge Crawfish Festival.
-August brings the Southwest Louisiana Zydeco Festival, and in October see the Festivals Acadiens et Créoles.
+Popular area events include the Breaux Bridge Crawfish Festival, the Southwest Louisiana Zydeco Festival and the Festivals Acadiens et Créoles.
 All pay tribute to the Cajun and Creole cultures of Louisiana.
 Or, check out the free “Downtown Alive!” weekly concert series in spring and autumn in central Parc Sans Souci.
 And, of course, there is Mardi Gras season, which is the pride of Louisiana and the epitome of its culture, history and celebration.
-Festivities happen in February.
+Festivities happen in early spring.

 More experiences nearby